0

 What is Cracked Tooth Syndrome?

 Cracked tooth syndrome occurs when a tooth has a small, often invisible crack that can cause significant discomfort and long-term dental problems if left untreated.
 It most commonly affects molars due to the high pressure they endure during chewing.
+In cases where the crack extends into the root and causes persistent infection or inflammation, a procedure such as an apicoectomy, a surgical treatment that removes the tip of the tooth root, may be necessary to preserve the natural tooth.
 Advanced diagnostic tools and minimally invasive treatments help identify and manage this condition.
 Because symptoms vary based on the crack’s severity and location, early recognition and prompt dental care are essential to prevent further complications.

 Symptoms of Cracked Tooth Syndrome